How to Turn a Kickoff Call Recording Into a Milestone Timeline With NotebookLM

 Related Workflows

-How to Turn a Client Debrief Recording Into a Renewal-Risk Brief With NotebookLM
+How to Turn a Signed Proposal and Kickoff Notes Into a Client Onboarding Checklist With NotebookLM